-You will also complete an online assignment.
+You will also need to complete online assignments.
 These assignments will be posted to Canvas.
 Please make sure to check Canvas at regular intervals.

 Because I know that random things (e.g. illness) may prevent you from attending class, I will drop your lowest score for the activities.
 You may have good reasons for missing more than one class.
 Unfortunately, since you have not participated in these classes, you cannot make up points from them.